Registration, Fees, and Financial Assurance

 Registration of regulated underground storage tanks is required of tank owners in Arkansas.
 A tank owner of aboveground storage tanks (ASTs) may choose to register the ASTs for the purpose of allowing potential eligibility for reimbursement under the Petroleum Storage Tank Trust Fund.
 Once a tank facility is registered, a registration certification is issued in the owner's name and should be kept in a conspicuous location at the facility.
 A registration renewal sticker for the certificate is mailed to tank owners each year upon payment of annual tank registration fees.

-Use ADEQ’s Invoice Payment System as a fast and secure way to pay invoices online.
+Use DEQ’s Invoice Payment System as a fast and secure way to pay invoices online.
 Enter your invoice number to log in.

 Underground Storage Tank (UST) Fees